John-Ericksen/PomoTimer/README.md

 A timer based on the pomodoro style of task management.
+Used to gain experience with React, TypeScript, and SCSS.
+Live here: https://rosietimer.netlify.app